Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - They shook hands briefly, and a __strained__, unfamiliar look of embarrassment came over Gatsby's face.

 - "How've you been, anyhow?" __demanded Tom of me__.
 "How'd you happen to come up this far to eat?"

+- We gave her __spirits of ammonia__ and put ice on her forehead and __hooked her back into__ her dress.

+- Next day at five o'clock she married Tom Buchanan without __so much as__ a shiver, and __started off__ on a three months' trip to the South seas.

+- I thought I'd never seen a girl so __mad about(on)__ her husband.

+- You can hold your tongue, and, moreover, you can time any little irregularity of your own so that everybody else is so blink that they don't see or care.
+Perhaps Daisy never __went in for__ amour at all - and yet there's something in that voice of hers...

+- wear the most abstracted expression until she saw him coming back in the door.